akeneo/pim-api-docs/content/guides/ecommerce-connection/step4-define-your-first-scope.md

 * The number of potential users owning this version.
 * The lifetime of this version.
 It is useless to specifically develop a version compatible with a version of your eCommerce solution if this one won't exist anymore in a couple of months.

-## What are Akeneo's recommendations regarding the scope of an initial eCommerce connector release?
+## What are Akeneo's recommendations to build the first iteration of an eCommerce connector release?

 **Our recommendation: always listen to your customer's needs first!**